YichiZhang98/SAM4MIS/README.md

 *  We provide a comprehensive survey of recent endeavors aimed at extending the efficacy of SAM to medical image segmentation tasks, encompassing both empirical benchmarking and methodological adaptations.
 Additionally, we explore potential avenues for future research directions in SAM's role within medical image segmentation.
 Please refer to [the paper](https://arxiv.org/pdf/2401.03495.pdf) for more details.

+*  [New!]
+Following our previous work, we provide a survey [(paper)](https://arxiv.org/pdf/2408.12889.pdf) of recent innovations and applications of SAM2 for the segmentation of biomedical images and videos.

 *  This repo will continue to track and summarize the latest research progress of SAM & SAM2 in medical image segmentation to support ongoing research endeavors.
 If you find this project helpful, please consider stars or citing.
 Feel free to contact for any suggestions.
 If you would like to contribute, please open an issue.